scrapy/scrapy/docs/topics/loaders.rst

     Returns the first non-null/non-empty value from the values received, so it's typically used as an output processor to single-valued fields.
-    It doesn't receive any constructor arguments, nor accept Loader contexts.
+    It doesn't receive any constructor arguments, nor does it accept Loader contexts.

     Example::